TheSkimm is an interesting case.

 Although all subscribers are important, people who care the most are a top priority.

-In order to help people attain the ten successful referrals (and become Skimm’bassadors), TheSkimm provides a effectively.
+In order to help people attain the ten successful referrals (and become Skimm’bassadors), TheSkimm provides a cheat sheet for sharing effectively.

 As mentioned above, a reader’s first contact with TheSkimm’s ambassador program comes with the “welcome” email.